 Introduction

 This document describes the Browse Disturbance (v1.0) extension for the LANDIS-II model.
 For information about the LANDIS-II model and its core concepts including succession, see the LANDIS-II Conceptual Model Description.
-The Browse Disturbance extension is designed to run with any succession extensions that carry cohort biomass attributes (e.g., Biomass Succession, PnET-Succession, NECN Succession).
+The Browse Disturbance extension is designed to run with any succession extensions that carry cohort biomass attributes (e.g., Biomass Succession, PnET-Succession, NECN Succession), though it has currently been tested only with Biomass Succession and NECN Succession.

-The Browse Disturbance v1.0 extension is designed to simulate the removal of biomass from tree cohorts by ungulate browsers, and the concurrent loss of growth and/or mortality.
+The Browse Disturbance v2.0 extension is designed to simulate the removal of biomass from tree cohorts by ungulate browsers, and the concurrent loss of growth and/or mortality.

 Major Releases

+2.0 (xx)

+Several modifications were made to the input and outputs of the extension to enhance the usability of the extension.

 1.0 (September 2021)